 Amount of xenon in the second generation experiment

 The first-generation dark matter detector, LUX, used 350 kilograms of xenon as a target.
-Now scientists want to go bigger—30 times bigger, in fact.
-The next generation experiment, called LUX-ZEPLIN (LZ), will hold 10 metric tons of xenon—nearly ¼ of the all xenon produced in an entire year.
+Now scientists have gone bigger—30 times bigger, in fact.
+LUX-ZEPLIN (LZ), holds 10 metric tons of xenon—nearly ¼ of the all xenon produced in an entire year.